Past Project, Summer 2022

-Lighting: a series of addressable LED strips will bring life to the tree, showing a pulsing, and breathing flow of life force starting from the tree roots.
-Similar to blood rushing down to the head when we are in a headstand.
-We have dreams to integrate different sensors which will allow for our LEDs to react to audio, touch, or motion.
+It wouldn’t be a Looking Up Arts install without light and sound interactivity.
+For Sirsasana, a series of programmable LED modules will bring life to the tree, showing a pulsing, and breathing flow of life force starting from the tree roots.
+We have dreams to integrate a songbirds inspired soundscape that will interacting with the tree's lighting.

-The build will take place over the course of 6 months in our workshop located in the Mission District of San Francisco.
-It will involve numerous artists, structural engineers, welders, and most importantly volunteers!
+Fabrication occurred over the course of 9 weeks in our workshop located in the Mission District of San Francisco, Upside Artspace.